Skip to Content

 wood duck: animals in vermont

 They are one of the species of ducks found in the North American region, and they are in the southern area near the Rocky Mountains and Taiga of Canada.
-They breed in natural make holes or holes made by humans also where they can find good food for survival, like shallow waters, water plants, acorns, etc.
+These ducks breed in natural make holes or holes made by humans also where they can find good food for survival, like shallow waters, water plants, acorns, etc.

-They live in ponds made by humans, ponds of beaver, marshes, river stretches, and swamps.
+Wood ducks live in ponds made by humans, ponds of beaver, marshes, river stretches, and swamps.
 TheyIt’s don’t need to make their nest near the water distance of the nest, and water doesn’t matter.
 In March, they came to the Vermont region (at the end of March month).
 In April month their migration is at the very top rate.

 YouTube video